mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 DockWidgetFactoryBase.DockRight
  The location.
 These can be DockTornOff, DockTop, DockBottom, DockRight, DockLeft, or DockMinimized MyDocker
- Replace this with the class name of the docker your wanna add.
+ Replace this with the class name of the docker you want to add.

 So, if we add our export document function we created in the extension section to this docker code, how do we allow the user to activate it?
-First, we'll need to do some QT GUI coding: Let's add a button!
+First, we'll need to do some Qt GUI coding: Let's add a button!

-Krita standardly uses pyQT, but their documentation is pretty bad, mostly because the regular QT documentation is really good, and you'll often find that the pyQT documentation of a class, say, `QWidget <http://pyqt.sourceforge.net/Docs/PyQt4/qwidget.html>`_ is like a weird copy of the regular `QT documentation <http://doc.qt.io/qt-5/qwidget.html>`_ for that class.
+By default, Krita uses PyQt, but its documentation is pretty bad, mostly because the regular Qt documentation is really good, and you'll often find that the PyQT documentation of a class, say, `QWidget <http://pyqt.sourceforge.net/Docs/PyQt4/qwidget.html>`_ is like a weird copy of the regular `Qt documentation <http://doc.qt.io/qt-5/qwidget.html>`_ for that class.

 Anyway, what we need to do first is that we need to create a QWidget, it's not very complicated, under setWindowTitle, add: